-1. Application: All international graduate applicants must submit an application and non-refundable application fee to the Graduate School.
-Apply and pay the application fee online at https://www.applyweb.com/apply/wing/menu.html.
+1. Application: All international graduate applicants must submit an online application and non-refundable application fee to the Graduate School.
 Paper applications are only available upon request in the Graduate School office.

 Applications for admission of prospective international applicants must be completed by April 15 or September 15 for registration in the fall or spring semester, respectively.

-PLEASE NOTE: Applicants MUST have all official transcripts, test scores and course evaluations sent DIRECTLY from the issuing institution or agency.
-We cannot accept these documents from the applicant.
+PLEASE NOTE: Applicants MUST have all official test scores, transcripts, and transcript evaluations sent DIRECTLY from the issuing institution or agency.
+We cannot accept these documents from the applicant even if they are in sealed envelopes.

 Graduate non-degree students may enroll only in those courses for which they have received approval from the dean of the college at Winthrop offering the course(s).
 Students will be responsible for presenting documentation that course prerequisites have been met.